• Skip to main content

 • The double pecan coating, which consists of pecan meal and coarsely chopped pecans, makes a lovely crust with the perfect crunch factor and adds amazing flavor.

-Ingredient notes:
+Ingredient notes

-• Chicken breasts – boneless, skinless breasts about one-half of an inch thick are perfect for this recipe.
+• Chicken breasts – boneless, skinless breasts about one-half an inch thick are perfect for this recipe.

 • All-purpose flour – in the coating helps to seal in moisture.
 It forms the nut crust combined with the pecan meal, salt, pepper, and paprika.

-• Salt, Pepper, and Paprika – come together to season the pecan crust and enhance all of the other flavors.
+• Salt, pepper, and paprika – come together to season the pecan crust and enhance all of the other flavors.

 • Butter – after the breasts are coated in the pecan mixture, a quick dip in melted butter before baking them is the secret to an extra crispy nut crust.